 19. Ever had to use a fire extinguisher for its intended use?

-No, but there are a few instances that I probably should have…including Logan’s penchant for grease fires.
+No, but there are a few instances that I probably should have…including L’s penchant for grease fires.

 20. Strangest place you have ever brushed your teeth?